Bsnetsinger/MovieProjectRepository/README.md

 12/6
 Created local database for movie objects.
 Discussion on how to handle user creation (most likely using indexing list), and implementation to follow. -Austin

+12/7
+Movie, Person, Admin and User classes were updated and are ready to use - Joseph